 You are eligible to apply to the AVTAA after you have completed a minimum of 8000 hours AND a minimum of 4 years of work experience as a credentialed veterinary technician/veterinary nurse.
 During that time, you must have provided a minimum of 6000 hours (75% of 8000) of anesthesia care as described in the AVTAA definition of anesthesia.
-For the purpose of this eligibility requirement, the definition of anesthesia care as established by the Academy of Veterinary Technicians in Anesthesia and Analgesia will be used.
+For this eligibility requirement, the definition of anesthesia care as established by the Academy of Veterinary Technicians in Anesthesia and Analgesia will be used (See Definition of Anesthesia Addendum).
 All work experience MUST be completed by June 1st of the year you plan to submit a completed application.

 Only list your experience working in a clinical setting as a credentialed veterinary technician in the five years prior to the application submission date.
-Work experience prior to June 1st 2018 will not be accepted.
+Work experience prior to June 1st 2019 will not be accepted.
 A credentialed technician is a person who holds an active license to practice as a veterinary technician in some state or province.
 In the USA, this requires passing both the VTNE (excluding CA prior to 2014) and state examination (if applicable) where the active license is obtained.
-International applicants must meet specific requirements set forth by their country (see below).